jaredcobb/ccb-core/README.txt

 Church Community Builder Core API *synchronizes* your church data to WordPress [custom post types](https://codex.wordpress.org/Custom_Post_Types).

-This plugin is geared toward developers (or advanced WordPress users who aren't afraid to get into a little bit of code).
+This plugin is geared toward Developers, Designers, and Site Administrators who aren't afraid to get into a little bit of code.

-Find out more at [https://www.wpccb.com](https://www.wpccb.com).
+Find out more at [https://www.wpccb.com](https://www.wpccb.com) and [https://github.com/jaredcobb/ccb-core](https://github.com/jaredcobb/ccb-core).

 = Why Use This Plugin? =